 In this episode, the WorkLife HUB podcast sits down with Caitlyn Collins, Assistant Professor of Sociology at Washington University in St. Louis, author of Making Motherhood Work: How Women Manage Careers and Caregiving.
 Listen in as Agnes and Caitlyn speak about the notion of work-life justice, work-life conflict, gender inequality at the workplace and in family life, and the findings of a cross-national research study interviewing 135 working women.

-What follows here are snippets from our conversation with Caitlyn - edited for length and clarity - make sure you listen to the entire conversation for the great insight!
+What follows here are snippets from our conversation with Caitlyn - edited for length and clarity - make sure you listen to the entire conversation for great insight!

-Agnes Uhereczky: May I ask you, Caitlyn, to tell listeners a little bit about yourself, your passion and how the idea for this research came about and lead you the writing of the book?
+Agnes Uhereczky: May I ask you, Caitlyn, to tell listeners a little bit about yourself, your passion and how the idea for this research came about and lead you to the writing of the book?

-Caitlyn Collins: I grew up at Portland Oregon.
+Caitlyn Collins: I grew up in Portland Oregon.
 I got my PhD in sociology at the University of Texas at Austin in 2016.
-This book came about because I grew up with working mum here in the US who was stressed as a woman, who had career ambitions, who was great at her work and also loved being a mom.
+This book came about because I grew up with a working mum here in the US who was stressed as a woman, who had career ambitions, who was great at her work and also loved being a mom.
 I watched her struggle, as I was growing up, a lot.
 She and my dad got divorced when I was 8.
 She continued her high-powered job in corporate sales and marketing for a number of years.
 And then she had decided she had enough.
 She quit and took a job in consulting which was part-time, that had no benefits whatsoever, paid far less, but way more flexible.
 It gave her the ability to be the kind of mom she said she wanted to be for us.
 And I remember thinking as a kid: “there’s got to be a better way to do this” so moms like mine don't have to give up their ambitions to be the kinds of parents they want.
 This to me, felt deeply unjust.
 The running joke in my household is that my mum used to call me the “fairness monitor” running around the house and saying what is fair and not fair.

 Professionally, I was very inspired by the sociologist Pamela Stone’s book that was published in 2007, called Opting Out.
 It is a book that describes exactly what happened to my mom.
 She opted out.
 Pamela Stone interviews a bunch of women very like my mum, professional middle class preliminary white women, who say that this is their own choice.
 At the same time, she also demonstrates so powerfully that these women are forced out of the workplace as a result of inflexible policies and outdated cultural ideal about gender, work, and family that privilege men, and disadvantage women.
 I became interested in this discourse of opting out.
 Do women say everywhere that this was their choice to leave work to take care of their kids?
 Do we hear this rhetoric operating everywhere?
 That lead me to pursue this cross-national study to understand the experiences of working moms in different countries that have widely different work-family provisions and different cultural attitudes about gender, employment and motherhood.
 To me the cross-national comparison allows women's perspective to be front and centre in the conversation about what they want to be improved in their work and family life, and the role work-family policy can play in helping support them both at the workplace and also at home.